cloudon-one/opsfleet-test-task/GPU_slicing.md

 ## Steps to Enable GPU Slicing

-- **Install NVIDIA Device Plugin for Kubernetes:** This plugin allows Kubernetes to detect and utilize the GPU resources available on the nodes.
+**Install the NVIDIA Device Plugin for Kubernetes.** This plugin allows Kubernetes to detect and utilize the GPU resources available on the nodes.

 `
 kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.13.0/deployments/gpu-feature-discovery.yaml